 - Follow your food preferences, do not force yourself to cook a dish with strong odor that can disgust you and trigger nausea.
 Likewise, if food odors make you more sensitive, don’t hesitate to cook cold dishes, which are less likely to excite your nostrils.

 - Wait for about half an hour after dinner before brushing your teeth.
 If brushing your teeth gives you a heartburn, opt for a mouthwash.
 Use it frequently to keep your breath fresh.

-- Go outside for fresh air as much as possible and avoid smoky places.
-It is not recommended to smoke during pregnancy!
-Not only is it likely to make you nauseous, but it is also very harmful to your unborn child.
+- Go out for fresh air as much as possible and avoid smoky places.
+Smoking during pregnancy is obviously not recommended! not only is it likely to make you nauseous, but it is also very harmful to your unborn child.

-- Avoid caffeine, especially hot coffee.
-Moreover, you shouldn’t take “anti-nausea” herbal teas and other food supplements, or grandmothers’ remedies without discussing them with your doctor.
+- You shouldn’t take “anti-nausea” herbal teas and other food supplements, or grandmothers’ remedies without discussing them with your doctor.